jrosen48/utk-homepage/content/post/2023-04-30-new-post-nsf-career-project-credible/index.md

 It will draw on and ask me to grow with respect to three different areas:

-- high school teachers' use of complex sources of scientific data
+- high school teachers' use of complex sources of scientific data, approached through the perspective of Bayesian updating and data analysis
 - the life sciences and environmental science
 - place-based learning and the outdoors